HOW TO 3D PRINT

 Beginner’s Guide To 3d Printing

 The aim of this guide is to teach you the fundamental concepts of how to 3D print, and provide you with the tools and resources you need to get started and make an informed choice about buying your first 3D printer.
-You will learn the basic history of 3D printing, different technologies, software and hardware, and other crucial information that will help you get started.
+You will learn the basic history of 3D printing, the software that powers it, how the hardware works, and other crucial information that will help you get started.

 This guide will be updated over time with new content, images, and embedded videos.

-This beginner’s guide to 3D printing is our way of giving something useful back to the 3D printing community.oild
+This beginner’s guide to 3D printing is our way of giving something useful back to the 3D printing community

 Now that the house-keeping is out of the way, let’s get on with the guide!

 3D printing is also known as additive manufacturing, or desktop fabrication.
 It is a process in which a real, physical object is created based on a 3D design blueprint.
 3D printing is an emerging technology that first was introduced in the year 1986; however, it wasn’t until the 1990s that it began to draw serious attention from all corners of the technology world.

 For many, 3D printing is no less than a technology right out of Star Trek or some parallel universe.
 The ability to create objects from the ground up is really astonishing for a great number of people.

 It was in 1984 when a process called stereolithography (SLA) was invented by a person named Charles Hull, who later went on to cofound the company 3D Systems.
 This printing process gave birth to the whole concept of 3D printing, as it enabled the production of a 3D object from a digital design.
 This allowed the creation of a 3d model from a picture or blueprint, before investments were made in large manufacturing processes by companies.